ably/spaces/README.md

 }
 ```

+### Getting a snapshot of space members

-Members has methods to get the current snapshot of member state:
+Space members has methods to get the current snapshot of member state:

 ```ts
 // Get all members in a space